the-events-calendar/event-tickets/readme.txt

 = [5.4.0] 2022-05-17 =

 * Feature - Introducing the new Tickets menu on the WordPress admin.
 [ET-1335]
+* Language - 6 new strings added, 171 updated, 1 fuzzied, and 2 obsoleted

 = [5.3.4.1] 2022-05-12 =